How can you make your hearing aid batteries last longer? Here are a few tips and tricks.

-4. Wait Five Minutes, Get 3 More Days
+5. Wait Five Minutes Before Installing Them in Your Hearing Aids, Get 3 More Days

 It’s so tempting to pop a battery out of the package and insert it.
 You want to get your hearing back as quickly as possible.
 But allowing the zinc about 5 minutes to activate after removing the tab before inserting it can give you as many as 3 more days on that hearing aid battery life.
 That’s huge!

 6. Don’t Freeze Your Hearing Aid Batteries

 You may have learned as a young adult to put batteries into the refrigerator or even the freezer to reduce the loss of energy before usage.
 But this actually has the opposite effect on zinc batteries.
 Keep them in a drawer in your bedroom instead.

 7. Open Up the Door to Your Hearing Aid

 Moisture speeds up battery drain.
 Get into a habit of opening the battery door and leaving it open when not in use.
 This reduces trapped moisture and extends battery life significantly.

 A drawer in your bedroom is the perfect place to store batteries because it’s one of the driest places in most homes.
 Hearing aids and hearing aid batteries should not be stored in the bathroom or kitchen where they’ll be exposed to steam and humidity.